rgeshay/GeshayPortfolio/projectpart1.md

 ## Method & Medium

 I plan to complete this story using Shorthand.
-After the in-class demonstrating, I find the inclusion of animations (e.g. fade-ins) and photos to be very compelling.
+After the in-class demonstration, I find the inclusion of animations (e.g. fade-ins) and photos to be very compelling.
 I think using these visual techniques will strengthen my data story.
 Using this method, I can also embed videos from unwomen.org or some similar source that is compelling for the Call to Action section.